Baby Death Investigations

 With better, more standardised investigations, there should be a decrease in the number of stillbirths classified as being of ‘unknown cause.’
 Currently units can use the Standardised Clinical Outcome Review tool (SCOR) by the Perinatal Institute for unit-based comprehensive reviews of any perinatal death.

 The Healthcare Quality Improvement Partnership has commissioned a standardised Perinatal Mortality Review Tool (PMRT) on behalf of the English, Scottish and Welsh governments, with an aim to improve and support the standardised review of all perinatal deaths.
-The national Perinatal Mortality Review Tool (PMRT), which is currently being piloted, will be a free online tool available by the end of 2017.
+The national Perinatal Mortality Review Tool (PMRT) is now live for all Trusts to use.

 It is hoped that by using this tool, data on stillbirths and neonatal deaths can be pooled.
 Sharing data in this way can allow trends to be seen that might not be detected on a local level, and lessons learned in one area can benefit women and families across the country.
 The PMRT is being designed with user and parent involvement on the principle of ‘review once, review well’.